bjornregnell/scala-calling-python/README.md

 # scala-calling-python

-A simple way to interact with python3 from Scala in a linux environment.
+A simple way to interact with python3 from Scala:

 * Install [Scala](https://scala-lang.org/download/)